If you take the appropriate precautions, can you play tennis with tennis elbow? Or do you have to put your racquet away for a while?

 You may enjoy reading Best Pickleball Paddles For Tennis Elbow

-In order to understand this vexing injury, I’ve broken it down into three categories:
+In order to understand this vexing injury, I’ve broken it down into five categories:

 5 Key Guidelines If You Want To Continue Playing:

 It is a given that you should rest and stop if you have an injury!?

 In many cases, doctors will tell you that you need to rest your injury “for it to heal” which leaves you believing that the decision has already been made for you…

 As soon as this happens, the question becomes, “How long should I rest before I can start to move? ”

 Often, this is due to a misperception about the injury itself – it isn’t guaranteed!

 The article discusses why “absolute rest” may not be the best solution for Tennis Elbow sufferers.

 Despite months of complete rest, a tendon (or ligament) may not heal when it’s completely restrained from all activity.